Revised September 26, 2017

 - We do not knowingly collect personal information from children under the age of 13, except that we may collect persistent identifiers, such as Internet Protocol (IP) addresses of devices used to access the Services.
 Any such persistent identifiers will be used solely to support the internal operations of the Services.
 If we learn that we have collected the personal information of a child under the age of 13, we will take steps to delete the information as soon as possible.

 Controlling Your Information

 You may control your information by:

-- Changing your profile information by accessing the “Account Settings” page of the Plex website.
+- Changing your profile information by accessing the Settings page of the Plex website.

-- Linking or unlinking your account from another account of an external social networking website.
+- Linking or unlinking your account from another account of an external site, such as a social networking website.

 - Deleting your account.
-You may delete your account by selecting the option to delete your account in the “Account Settings” page.
-We will delete your information within a reasonable amount of time after receiving the request except that we may retain archived copies of your information as required by law or for legitimate business purposes.
+You may delete your account by selecting the option to delete your account in the Settings page.
+We will delete your information without unreasonable delay after receiving the request except that we may retain archived copies of your information as required by law.

-You may contact us with questions and comments regarding this policy.
+You may contact us with questions and comments regarding this Policy via our Contact page.